No Matter Your Occupation, You Could Be Seriously Hurt At Work

-Anyone can be injured during the course of their employment, this includes:
+Anyone can be injured during the course of their employment, including:

 - Construction Workers